semack/EF-Core-Meetup/README.md

 # EF-Core-Meetup

-Meetup presentation about EF Core
+Meetup presentation about EF Core and code examples

 05/13/2021